GuyTevet/CLoSD/README.md

 - Diffusion Planner (DiP) is a real-time autoregressive diffusion model that serves as the planner for the CLoSD agent.
 - Instead of running it as part of CLoSD, you can also run DiP in a stand-alone mode, fed by its own generated motions.
-- The following fetails how to sample/evaluate/train DiP in the **stand-alone** mode.
+- The following details how to sample/evaluate/train DiP in the **stand-alone** mode.

 ###